Comprehensive Analysis of Grain Dryer Types for Corn Farming Operations

 -

-Heat Recovery Technology: Most tower dryers use vacuum cooling systems that reclaim heat from the cooling grain, reducing fuel consumption by 15-30%.
+Heat recovery systems - Many tower dryers recapture and reuse heat from the cooling section, reducing overall energy consumption by 15-30%.

 -